-Text of letter received on 2 June 2005 from the Ambassador of the Sultanate of Oman
+Text of letter received on 10 July 2007 from the Ambassador of the Sultanate of Oman

-On behalf of the Arab States that are members of the International Atomic Energy Agency (the Hashemite Kingdom of Jordan, the United Arab Emirates, the Republic of Tunisia, the Republic of Algeria, the Kingdom of Saudi Arabia, the Republic of Sudan, the State of Qatar, the Syrian Arab Republic, the Sultanate of Oman (observer), the State of Kuwait, the Republic of Lebanon, the Libyan Arab Jamahiriya, the Kingdom of Morocco, the Arab Republic of Egypt, the Republic of Yemen and Palestine (observer)), whose Ambassadors met at the headquarters of the Mission of the League of Arab States in Vienna on 1 June 2005, I have the honour to forward to you the request of those countries kindly to include an item entitled "Israeli nuclear capabilities and threat" in the agenda of the forty-ninth session (2005) of the Agency's General Conference.
+On behalf of the Arab States that are members of and observers in the International Atomic Energy Agency (the Hashemite Kingdom of Jordan, the United Arab Emirates, the Republic of Tunisia, the Republic of Algeria, the Kingdom of Saudi Arabia, the Republic of Sudan, the State of Qatar, the Syrian Arab Republic, the Republic of Iraq, the Sultanate of Oman (observer), the State of Kuwait, the Republic of Lebanon, the Libyan Arab Jamahiriya, the Kingdom of Morocco, the Arab Republic of Egypt, the Republic of Yemen and Palestine (observer)), I have the honour to forward to you the request of those States kindly to include an item entitled "Israeli nuclear capabilities and threat" in the agenda of the fifty-first session (2007) of the International Atomic Energy Agency's General Conference.

-The explanatory memorandum relating to the request for inclusion of the above mentioned item is enclosed herewith.
+The explanatory memorandum relating to the request for inclusion of the above-mentioned item is enclosed herewith.